skozina/kabi-dw/README.md

 This program needs elfutils installed.
 Check out your distribution to figure out how to install elfutils.

-For *Fedora* systems:
+For *Fedora* and *CentOS 7* systems:
 ~~~
-dnf install elfutils-devel
+dnf install kabi-dw
 ~~~

-For *Ubuntu* systems:
+For *Ubuntu* systems, you need to compile it.
+Install the dependencies:
 ~~~
 sudo apt-get install elfutils
 ~~~